bentrueman/censored-env-data-analysis/README.md

 ## Data analysis

-The data and code necessary to reproduce the main results from this paper are available at
+The data and code necessary to reproduce the main results from this document are available at
 <https://github.com/bentrueman/censored-env-data-analysis>; several
 functions used to fit the models in Stan are available in a separate R package.<sup>4</sup> We used R version 4.3.3 throughout,<sup>5</sup>